 by Valentine in 1908, during dedication of a monument to members of

 his regiment.
 Also includes 39 ink wash scenes sketched during the war years by Valentine.
 Images available on the VT Imagebase.
-Ms95-027.
+Ms1995-027.

 VALLEY STREET BAPTIST CHURCH.
 RECORDS, 1931-1937.
 0.2 cu. ft.
 Collection consists of correspondence, minutes, and financial information for the Valley Street Baptist Church Young People's Conference.
 These records date from 1934 through 1937.
 The correspondence includes a letter from Mary McLeod Bethune, Director of the Division of Negro Affairs for the National Youth Administration.
 The collection also includes minutes and financial records for Sunday School meetings and the Finance committee.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-069.

 VAN BUREN-OLIVER FAMILY.
 COLLECTION, 1930-1948.
 0.1 cu. ft.
 Thirty-eight items of correspondence from friends and relatives in Roanoke, Charlottesville, and Blacksburg, Virginia, and other places to Oliver and his mother Etta in Winchester, Salem, Goodwin Ferry, and Blacksburg, Virginia.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1982-005.

 VAN HOUTEN, OSCAR.
 LETTER, 1863.
 0.1 cu. ft.
 Resident of New Jersey; private, and later QM Sergeant with the 9th Regiment, New Jersey Infantry; book keeper.
 Collection consists of a letter to Van Houten's father sharing recent combat experiences and detailing the deaths of several fellows soldiers.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-103.

 VAN PELT, HENRY.
 LETTER AND CDV, 1862-c.1865.
 0.1 cu. ft.
 Private, and eventually, captain, with the 83rd Regiment, New York Infantry.
 Collection includes a letter from Van Pelt about camp life and regiment activities, as well as a CDV stamped by a New York City photographer.
 Finding aid available online.
 Ms2012-041.